flash62au/EngineDriver_Home/docs/operation/interface.rst

 Throttle Area
 """"""""""""""""""""""""""""""""""""

-Each Throttle on the Throttle Screen will display different information and buttons depending on the ``Throttle Screen Layout`` chosen: :menuselection:`Menu --> Preferences --> Throttle Screen Appearance Preferences --> Throttle Screen Layout`
+Each Throttle on the Throttle Screen will display different information and buttons depending on the ``Throttle Screen Layout`` in the  `Throttle Screen Layout <../configuration/preferences.html#throttle-screen-layout>` preference.

 Each *Throttle Area* allows you to: